Haybu/spring-boot-actuator-rsocket-proxy/README.md

         port: 7002
 ```

-Another client (with a typical setup) can obtain a collection of the health from
+Another client with a typical setup (with different `client-id` if has same `service-name`)
-all connected clients or from those of a specific service.
-To do that you can inject and use
+can obtain a collection of the health from all connected clients or from those of a specific
-the `ActuatorProxyClient` bean as follows:
+service.
+To do that you can inject and use the `ActuatorProxyClient` bean as follows:

 ```java
 @Component